AntonPopoff/android-color-wheel/README.md

 gradientSeekBar.setColors(startColor, endColor)
 ```

-Also you can set a `listener` that will be called every time an intermediate color is changed:
+Also you can use `listener` property to set a listener that will be called every time an intermediate color is changed:

 ```kotlin
 gradientSeekBar.currentColor = { offset: Float, argb: Int ->